Legislative Updates

 Summary

-HB1071 requires training on Risk Orders for threat assessment teams in educational institutions.
+HB1071 requires Risk Order training for school-based threat assessment teams.
 The bill applies to:

 Public colleges and universities

-The goal is to strengthen prevention and response efforts within school-based threat assessment teams.
+The goal is to strengthen early intervention and prevention efforts within educational institutions.

 Legislative Action